salesforcecli/plugin-login/messages/logout.md

   <%= config.bin %> <%= command.id %> --noprompt

-# flags.noprompt.summary
+# flags.no-prompt.summary

 Don't prompt for confirmation.

 # success

-You are now logged out of all environments.
+You are now logged out of these environments: %s.

+# failure

+We failed to log out of these environments: %s.

+# warning

+Warning: If you log out of a scratch org without having access to its password you won't be able to access this environment again, either through the CLI or the Salesforce UI.

+# prompt.select-envs

+Select the environments you want to logout of:

+# prompt.confirm

+Are you sure want to logout of %d environments?

-# config-removal-of-all-environment-authentications
+# prompt.confirm-all

-Do you want to logout of all %d environments (y/n)?
+Are you sure want to logout of all of your environments?

-# no-authentications-logged-out
+# no-environments

 No environments were logged out.